Saskatoon sewer samples show highest ever amount of COVID-19 | CBC News

 As always, results of the study will be shared with the City of Saskatoon, public health and the Public Health Agency of Canada.

-There were 50 new cases of COVID-19 reported in Saskatoon on Monday, with 352 active cases.
+There were 50 new cases of COVID-19 reported in Saskatoon on Sunday.
+No case numbers were released Monday.